 The Design of the Training Tool was based on the ADDIE model.
 The ADDIE model is a framework that lists generic processes that training developers use.
 It represents a guideline for building effective training tools in five phases.

-The analysis phase clarifies the instructional problems and objectives, and identifies the learning environment and learner’s existing knowledge and skills.
-During the analysis, the objectives of the training tool will identify the needs of the target population, existing knowledge and any other relevant characteristics that help in better understanding.
+In the analysis phase, the project team clarified the objectives and identified the learning environment and the target population existing knowledge and skills.
+During the analysis, the objectives of the training tool were identified as well the needs of the target population, existing knowledge and any other relevant characteristics that help in better understanding.

-- Who are our learners/clients and what are their characteristics?
+- Who are our target population and what are their characteristics?

 - What is the desired new behavior?

 - What related experience do they have?